MattStammers/Life_Death_Python/README.md

 You can run the notebook directly using runipy but this generates significant un-necessary overhead in a small project like this and is more likely to result in problems.

+##### Disclaimer

+Obviously this code is being given away for free and as a result no guarantees can be given that it will work.
+The authors therefore accept no liability for it until it has been road tested by others and had holes picked in it.

 #### Finally

 Good luck.
 The above might seem a bit daunting but if you follow the process step by step with a little bit of patience you will get there.
 Feel free to fork or download this repo and do what you will with it.

-##### Disclaimer

-Obviously this code is being given away for free and as a result no guarantees can be given that it will work.
-The authors therefore accept no liability for its use.
+Our hope is that it makes you feel like a genius.